ruslansavchuk/kubernetes-the-hard-way/docs/05-apiserver.md

 }
 ```

-Now, we should be able to receive our cluster and kubeclt info
+Now, we should be able to receive the cluster and kubeclt info
 ```bash
 kubectl version
 ```